Daniexp/Push_Swap/README.md

 ```bash
 ./push_swap "1 -2 50 -23 -20 100 47";
 ```
-You can combine the options explaining before, but i think that it´s not really useful.
+You can combine the options explaining before, but I think that it´s not really need it.
 ```bash
 ./push_swap "5 1 3" -6 "-3 6 8 -11" 100 -200;
 ```